Gerlinde1997/Blob/README.md

 -----------------------------
 ## Usage
-Download from the release Blob for Windows, Blob2-emb.exe or the Blob2_portable.zip When you choose for the portable version, click on the file with the icon als hierboven???
+Download from the release Blob for Windows, Blob2-emb.exe or the Blob2_portable.zip When you choose for the portable version, click on the file with the icon of the rainbow coloured Blob.

 -----------------------------
 ## Roadmap
-In a next version I would like to improve en add more consistancy in the graphic elements of Blob.
+In a next version I would like to improve the graphic elements and add more consistancy in the styling of Blob.
 I would like to make the whole game in Pixelart.

 -----------------------------
 ## Credits